zbachore/deltaliverepo/README.md

 This repository also includes two other notebooks to demonstrate how to use scd type 1 and scd type 2.
 1. Generate-Append-Only-Delta-Sources: a notebook that simulates data ingestion in an append only delta table.
 2. DLT Tables and Views: a notebook that includes all the code that creates the dlt tables.
+These two notebooks are designed to be used in a separate dlt pipeline.

 ## Notebooks